1TheCrazy/InputSimulatorPro/README.md

   ```
   public void KeyUp(MouseButton button)
   ```
-  Takes in a `MouseButton` representing the button you want simulate a up input for.
+  Takes in a `MouseButton` representing the button you want simulate an up input for.

   __KeyPress__